 RETURN TO MISSION

-Your country is calling upon you to serve.
+You served the United States of America with distinction and honor.
+Now, your country is calling upon you to serve once more.
 Due to the prior administration's disastrous immigration policies, the men and women of ICE now face unprecedented challenges.
-You are critically needed to secure our communities and uphold our laws.
+Your experience and unwavering commitment are critically needed to secure our communities and uphold our laws.

 The Trump Administration is fully committed to supporting the dedicated law enforcement professionals who secure our borders, shield our communities, and protect our national security and public safety.
 This is a pivotal moment in our country's history, and your experience and expertise are vitally needed.

-On behalf of a grateful nation, we proudly call upon you to serve your country.
+On behalf of a grateful nation, we proudly call upon you to RETURN TO MISSION and reclaim your vital role among the courageous men and women of ICE.

 CHOOSE YOUR MISSON